-- The qualifications of all named principal investigators (PIs) must be included here. - If the project includes fewer than three PIs, applicants may optionally use this space to describe other important staff members.

-- If any of the three individuals included in this section has not yet been identified, applicants should explain the nature of the qualifications required of a candidate for that role in the project. - Individuals may not be named as PI on more than one proposal in an application cycle and may not serve as PI on two Digitizing Hidden Collections projects simultaneously.
+- The qualifications of all named principal investigators (PIs) must be included here.
+Up to three PIs are allowed. - If the project includes fewer than three Pls, applicants may optionally use this space to describe other important staff members. - If any of the three individuals included in this section has not yet been identified, applicants should explain the nature of the qualifications required of a candidate for that role in the project. - Individuals may not be named as PI on more than one proposal in an application cycle and may not serve as PI on two Digitizing Hidden Collections projects simultaneously. - If this is a collaborative proposal, applicants are encouraged to select PIs from different institutions participating in the project, but no more than three PIs are allowed regardless of the number of collaborative partners.